 If you want to be a specialist teacher, you simply need to complete the three unique steps illustrated below to gain your APC.

 - First, you need to hold the Associate Membership of the Dyslexia Guild (ADG), British Dyslexia Association Approved Teacher Status (ATS) or Approved Practitioner Status (APS), or hold level 5 or 7 SpLD specialist teacher/practitioner qualifications which would make you eligible for ADG/ATS/APS

 - Secondly, you need to successfully complete CCET or CPT3A (which you can take with us). then register for the British Psychological Society’s (BPS’s) Register of Qualifications in Test Use (RQTU)

 - Finally, you need to complete this module.
-You will be eligible for an APC as soon as you complete these three elements.
+You will be eligible to apply for an APC as soon as you successfully complete these three elements.

 Your straightforward route to the SpLD APC